Rehab-Robotics-Lab/FloSystem/README.md

 It is also possible that the wrong audio device is selected.
 To fix that, you will need to select the audio device.
 List the available devics by: `pacmd list-sinks|grep index` and then set the one you want with `pacmd set-default-sink <sink_name|index>`
 You can also set the volume here.

+### Videos don't show up when running
+There are a few possible problems:
+1. things only seem to work in chrome for now, so use that.
+2. You may not have your devices enabled because the source is non-secure.
+Here is what to do:
+    a. goto: chrome://flags/#unsafely-treat-insecure-origin-as-secure
+    b. fill in with: `http://10.42.0.189:3000,http://10.42.0.189:9090,http://10.42.0.189:9091`
+    c. change to enabled